MadhiasM/TeclastF6ProTabletMode/README.md

 ## Performance
 ### X-Axis
+- [x] Move vector declaration out of loop
+- [x] Move is_tablet_mode declaration out of loop
+- [x] Compine read accel values into one loop
 - [ ] **Potentially skip mount matrix by directly adjusting formula for calculating  (performance better, but it would be hardcoded, harder to understand)**
 - [ ] **X-axis can be disregarded since it is same between base and display, only read Y and Z data.
 Only read in Y and Z data**
 - Updated functions: